bitfixer/bf-romulator/config/README.md

-# bf-romulator : Tools
+# bf-romulator : Config

-This directory contains code which is used to build memory maps for the ROMulator.
+This directory contains configuration files which are used to build memory maps for the ROMulator.

 Using the ROMulator in any 6502 machine requires configuration of two things: A memory map, and an enable table.